 I was born and raised in a coastal city in Swedish Lapland where It was almost always winter, yet the summers lasted forever.
 In the mid nineties I moved to London.

 Childhood was often dark, always snow.
 One summer I had turned 7 before my best friend and therefore got to take swimming lessons, but not she.
 Peter across the road was also 7 and therefore we went to the swimming lessons together.* This was exciting as 1) It was the first time I got to be first at anything.
 A winner!
 Of sorts.
 Apart from swimming lessons, my best friend she always won, even when she lost… And 2) I got to go swimming lessons with Peter whom had a hamster.
-He also once shot an ice puck into my left eye so my parents had to take me to a&e.
+He also once shot an ice puck into my left eye one winter so my parents had to take me to a&e.

 *I learnt to swim in the same swimming pool where the film ‘Let the right one in’ was filmed.